-When I tell people that I am an advocate for sociopaths, their response is usually a mix of astonishment and delight.
+When I tell people that I was diagnosed as a sociopath, their response is usually a mix of astonishment and delight.
 I get it.
 Society today is as terrified of sociopaths as it is obsessed with them.
-People get their definitions from media and entertainment, and both are are filled with stereotypes that associate sociopaths with danger and little else.
+People get their definitions from media and entertainment, and both are are filled with negative connotations that associate sociopaths with danger and little else.
+But the truth of the matter is that the sociopathic personality is far more nuanced than most people realize.

-The biggest difference between sociopaths and psychopaths is biology.
-Psychopaths are believed to suffer from abnormalities in the brain that make it impossible for them to experience fear or remorse.
-This pre-disposes them to engage in extreme types of antisocial behavior and they are believed to be completely immune to treatment.
-Psychopaths are biologically incapable of empathy, they do not experience fear or anxiety, and they do not have access to a full range of emotions.
+The biggest difference between the concept of sociopathy and psychopathy (as measured by the PCL-R) is biology.
+Psychopaths are believed to suffer from abnormalities in the brain which make it all-but-impossible for them to experience fear or remorse.
+This predisposes them to engage in extreme types of anti-social behavior with zero regard for other people.
+But more problematic is that this abnormality also renders them immune to traditional methods of treatment.
+Psychopaths are widely considered to be biologically incapable of empathy, nor are they believed to have access to a full range of emotions.

 When speaking in terms of emotions, it’s important to separate the inherent from the learned.
 The psychologist Robert Plutchik did just this when he identified the eight fundamental or “primary” emotions: anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.

 As children, psychopaths are not receptive to socialization.
 They aren’t able to care about blending into society nor are they bothered by punishment or disapproval.
-They never make a connection between antisocial behavior and punishment.
-They never learn to establish relationships with others.
-As a result they are unable to progress through the so-called normal stages of development, and are typically diagnosed with conduct and/or antisocial personality disorder at an early age.
+They don’t make the connection between anti-social behavior and punishment.
+They don’t learn to establish relationships with others.
+As a result they are unable to progress through the so-called normal stages of development, and are typically diagnosed with conduct and/or anti-social personality disorder (ASPD) at an early age.

-Let’s take a look at some of the traits characterized by the sociopathic personality: deceitfulness, a failure to conform to social norms, disregard for lawful behavior, aggressiveness, emotional shallowness, lack of remorse and guilt, superficial charm, manipulativeness and lying.
+Let’s take a look at some of the traits characterized by the sociopathic personality, as measured by the PCL-R: deceitfulness, a failure to conform to social norms, disregard for lawful behavior, aggressiveness, emotional shallowness, lack of remorse and guilt, superficial charm, manipulativeness and lying.

 As we discussed above, most of these traits are similar to those exhibited by the psychopath.
-The difference is that psychopaths act this way because of biological defects.
-Sociopaths, on the other hand, do so because of environmental stressors.
+The difference is that psychopaths are believed to act this way because of biological defects.
+Sociopaths, on the other hand, are thought to do so because of environmental stressors.
 Sociopaths are capable of experiencing fear.
 They are capable of experiencing anxiety and they are able to learn how to empathize.
 Their sociopathic behavior is not a symptom of biological shortcomings.
-I believe it is actually a type of defense mechanism.
+It’s actually a type of defense mechanism.

 The Sociopathic Child